 Amidst these changes and transitions, it felt like I had regressed, chosen places of comfort and safety, from moving back home (sooner than planned), working ten minutes from home in the sixth form I studied at from 16-18, to attending classes and networking events from home.

 I guess I began to worry I was indulging, in too much comfort, no longer working at max capacity all the time.
 I worried about a lack of growth in the familiar, old and nostalgic places because I had become accustomed to and excited by change.
 The things that had grounded me in the past, the things I reached to for comfort have changed… from my friendships and confidantes to a kitchen drawer being switched around.

 I think the idea that ‘you outgrow the spaces you had previously occupied’ is what I thought was happening.
 Then I began asking myself, how do I reintroduce myself?
 How do we exist in the seemingly same spaces as our improved, growing, developing selves?
 How we fit back into those spaces / how do we resettle in the same places as different people?
 How do we readjust the goalposts and ambitions?

-In that FaceTime call, my friends insisted on reading my dissertation later, months later, when so much had changed and progressed past uni for us.
-They saw me, still, for the ambitious, excited and panicked at the same time by the words I need to write and have written and all the lightbulb moments.
+In that FaceTime call, my friends insisted on reading my dissertation later, months later, when so much had changed and progressed past uni for us, they saw me.
+They saw the excited and panicked finalist and all the lightbulb moments.
 It is somewhat disorienting to be back at home, to feel like I am not doing enough, reaching high enough, surrounded by comfort and in safety with this energy around me from women I admire deeply.
-To be seen for all the things you struggle to see in yourself.
+Really, to be seen for all the things you struggle to see in yourself.